 These tofu meatballs are perfect for making ahead of time in batch, as they become more flavorful over time.
 These meatballs can also be enjoyed with rice or noodles.

-What is Banh Mi?
+What is Tofu Meatball Banh Mi?

 Banh Mi is a Vietnamese-styled sandwich with a lot of savory flavors, sauces, fresh herbs and veggies.
 It has influences from the French colonials.
 Traditionally, Banh Mi uses a mixture of Vietnamese mayonnaise, paté and hot sauce as the sauce base.
 Then, the Banh Mi is topped with some types of meat or egg, cucumber, pickled carrots, and fresh herbs.

-Ingredients and Substitutions for Tofu Meatball Banh Mi
+Ingredients of Tofu Meatball Banh Mi

 For assembling the Banh Mi, the combination of banh mi toppings include: